sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Easy translation of strings in LaTeX
+Short desc    : Easy translation of strings in LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL or GPL+
+License      : LPPL or GPL+
-Описание     : This LaTeX package provides a flexible mechanism for
+Descript     : This LaTeX package provides a flexible mechanism for
              : translating individual words into different languages.
 For
              : example, it can be used to translate a word like "figure" into,
              : say, the German word "Abbildung".
 Such a translation mechanism